bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 let models = Array.from(new Array(40), (x,i) => i + 1980)

-/* It declars a function with two parameters 'min' and 'max'. */
+/* It declares a function with two parameters 'min' and 'max'. */

 function randomIntFromInterval(min,max) { // min and max included